On This Page

 The Wrath and Judgment of God

 Today's bumper sticker theology that says, "Smile, God Loves You!" is a gargantuan lie.
-People, both in the church and without, confuse His patience with His approval.
-They delude themselves that they are "not that bad" and that because that benevolent grandfather in the sky loves them, He will overlook their 'small' mistakes.
+People, both in the church and without, delude themselves that they are "not that bad" and because that benevolent grandfather in the sky loves them, He will overlook their 'small' mistakes.
 Because He is exceedingly patient, we fondly imagine He is okay with the way we live our lives.
 Nothing, but nothing, could be further from the truth.
 As said by David Servant...

 In both Old and New Testaments, the Bible labors the point that God is good to those who trust, follow, and obey Him and is terrible to those who do not.
 Both Testaments emphasize the reality and terror of God's wrath.
 Yet, in line with the modern philosophy of not offending anyone, today's largely sickly sweet, sentimental, and completely ineffective Christianity babbles on and on about the goodness and love of God, but almost totally ignores His wrath and judgment.

 For You are not a God who takes pleasure in wickedness; No evil dwells with You.
 The boastful shall not stand before Your eyes; You hate all who do iniquity.
 You destroy those who speak falsehood; The Lord abhors the man of bloodshed and deceit.
 (Psalms 5:4-6 NASB)

-Their deeds will not allow them To return to their God.
+Their deeds will not allow them to return to their God.
 For a spirit of harlotry is within them, And they do not know the Lord.
 Moreover, the pride of Israel testifies against him, And Israel and Ephraim stumble in their iniquity; Judah also has stumbled with them.
 They will go with their flocks and herds To seek the Lord, but they will not find Him; He has withdrawn from them.
 (Hosea 5:4-6 NASB)

 All their evil is at Gilgal; Indeed, I came to hate them there!
 Because of the wickedness of their deeds I will drive them out of My house!
 I will love them no more; All their princes are rebels.
 (Hosea 9:15 NASB)